 3. Battle Axes

-However, the popularity of the battle-axe did not decline even later, during the late medieval period.
+However, the popularity of the battle-axe and bearded axes did not decline even later, during the late medieval period.
 Thus, among cavalry and foot soldiers, axes were one of the most commonly used weapons.

 4. War Hammers